paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

   (A) *In general* — In the case of a participant to whom this paragraph applies, only the applicable percentage of the years of service before such individual became a participant shall be taken into account in computing the current liability of the plan.

-  (B) *Applicable percentage* — For purposes of this subparagraph, the applicable percentage shall be determined as follows: If the years of participation are: The applicable percentage is: 120 240 360 480 5 or more100.
+  (B) *Applicable percentage* — For purposes of this subparagraph, the applicable percentage shall be determined as follows: If the years of participation are:The applicable percentage is: 120 240 360 480 5 or more100.

   (C) *Participants to whom paragraph applies* — This subparagraph shall apply to any participant who, at the time of becoming a participant—